Zoxcore/GSoC2019/project_ideas_list.md

 Users have been asking for some features that they are missing from the Application.<br>

 <b>Expected Results:</b>
+- Perform usability testing with documented results.
+- Define UX improvements based on the test results.
 - Add Hardware Accelerated Video Encoding Support
 - Clean up the Source Code
 - Remove Duplication in the Source as much as possible